Analytics-at-Sauder/Analytics-at-Sauder.github.io/p12_inventory_decision_analysis.md

 ### Expected Profit Calculation

-This simulation was carried out 100 times to give multiple realizations of profit and proportions of lost orders for each time.
-These results were used to plot a histogram and calculate the mean and standard deviation of profit and the proportion of lost orders for that particular order up-to point (M).
+This simulation was carried out 100 times to give multiple realizations of profits and proportions of lost orders for each simulated scenario.
+These results were used to plot a histogram in order to calculate the mean and standard deviation of the simulated profits and the proportion of lost orders for that particular order up-to point (M).

 ```python